kubecost/docs/troubleshooting/frequently-asked-questions.md

 Q: Should I use amortized prices when setting up my CUR or billing export?\
 A: Yes, amortized allows upfront costs of the resources to appear in Kubecost.
 [More info here](/install-and-configure/install/cloud-integration/README.md#cloud-integration-configurations).

-Q: Do I need to configure the cloud integration on the secondary clusters?\
-A: No, only if you are planning on viewing the UI on the secondary.
-This is because the cloud reconciliation process happens after the data is shipped to the Thanos store.

 Q: What is the difference between `rebuild` and `repair` commands?\
 A: `rebuild` is a legacy command and `repair` should be used instead, as it builds on top of the existing ETL instead of wiping it completely.
 (Use `repair` command when possible.)